tanc/spotdl_frontend/README.md

   - /path/to/your/music:/music  # Change this to your music library path
   - ./config:/app/backend/config  # Can keep as is for local config
 ```

+Note: The backend runs inside the container and communicates with the frontend internally, so it doesn't need to be exposed to the host machine.

 3. Create the necessary directories (if you haven't changed the paths above):
 ```bash